Chattambinadu: Reception

-Critical Reception
+Critical reception

-Chattambinadu received a rating of 2 out of 5 from the reviewers of Rediff as well as at NowRunning.
+Reviewing Chattambinadu, Paresh C. Palicha of Rediff called the film a rehash of Rajamanikyam (2005) and wrote, "Though Benny P Nayarambalam's script relies heavily on humour, it lacks the sharpness of his previous works.
+In the final analysis, we can say that law of averages has caught up with Mammootty, whose last few outings before Chattanmbinadu were very good."
+Veeyan of Now Running gave the film two stars out of five and wrote, "Chattambinaadu is certainly not a film that you should expect to transform the world.
+Just sit back, relax and hang around for the laughs.
+Or head straight for the park and get some fresh air instead."
 IndiaGlitz criticised the movie's formulaic predictability.

 Box office

-Chattambinadu released on December 24, 2009, in 80 screens in Kerala.
+Chattambinadu released on 24 December 2009, in 80 screens in Kerala.
 Sify reported that the film had taken a distributors share of around ₹3 crore from releasing stations in the first five weeks.
 The film was box office success.

-In Popular Culture
+In popular culture

-However despite its mixed to negative critical reception, the character Dashamoolam Damu played by Suraj Venjaramoodu has achieved a cult status and a huge fan following over the years, being one of Suraj's most well known roles.
+The character Dashamoolam Damu played by Suraj Venjaramoodu has achieved a cult status and a huge fan following over the years, being one of Suraj's most well known roles.
 He has been subjected to a lot of memes since then and is among the one the most memorable and most favorite characters among Malayali moviegoers.